jessicafuller808/daily_JS_challenges/README.md

 ## :notebook: Some Notes

-At the moment all the challenges here are from [Codewars](https://codewars.com) katas.
+At the moment all the challenges here are from [Codewars](https://codewars.com).